nmilojevic23/nmilojevic23/README.md

 ### Hi, I'm Nikola 👋

-I'm a Machine Learning / Deep Learning Engineer & Team Lead.
+I'm a Machine Learning / Deep Learning Engineer & Team Lead [CV](https://github.com/nmilojevic23/curriculum-vitae/blob/master/latex/Nikola_Milojevi__Curriculum_Vitae.pdf).

 🔭 I’m currently working on implementation of the AI services that will facilitate and accelerate the transition of the state-of-the-art models from research to production and real-time AI soulutions for resource constrained devices.